Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Results

-The electric field and energy dynamics at \(f = 90\)~THz in Figs.~\ref{Fig:Res4b}-\ref{Fig:Res4d}) show that for the case \(\omega_\text{m} = 0.6\omega_\text{B}\) and strong modulation (\(\delta_\text{L} = \delta_\text{H} = 0.1\)), the spatial distributions at the amplification frequency (\(90\) THz) provide insight into the operative physics.
+The electric field and energy dynamics at \(f = 90\)~THz in Figs.~\ref{Fig:Res4b}-\ref{Fig:Res4d}) show that for the case \(f_\text{m} = 0.6f_\text{B}\) and strong modulation (\(\delta_\text{L} = \delta_\text{H} = 0.1\)), the spatial distributions at the amplification frequency (\(90\) THz) provide insight into the operative physics.
 The normal electric field distribution in Fig.~\ref{Fig:Res4b} shows a propagating wave with a growing envelope, characteristic of distributed amplification.
 The pattern confirms that efficient power transfer is occurring despite the sub-Bragg modulation condition.
 The time-averaged power flow in Fig.~\ref{Fig:Res4c} exhibits a clear monotonic increase along the propagation direction.
 This positive, growing flux is the definitive signature of net power amplification supplied by the temporal modulation.
 The energy density in Fig.~\ref{Fig:Res4d} confirms that the electromagnetic energy density is strongly localized and enhanced within the modulated layers of the grating.
-This spatial concentration of energy correlates directly with the zones of active power injection, visualizing how the strong modulation pumps energy into the system at the detuned frequency.

-The need for stronger modulation in the sub-Bragg regime can be understood through the phase-matching condition and the photonic density of states near the bandgap.
-For \(\omega_\text{m} < \omega_\text{B}\), the generated sidebands (e.g., \(\omega_\text{B} \pm \omega_\text{m}\)) lie closer to the center of the original photonic bandgap.
-The group velocity of waves near the gap edge is significantly reduced, leading to a longer interaction time but also a weaker coupling to the propagating modes due to the distorted dispersion relation.
-Therefore, a larger modulation depth (stronger perturbation) is required to achieve the same nonlinear coupling strength and gain compared to the supra-Bragg case, where sidebands fall in regions of higher group velocity and more favorable dispersion.

-The results in Fig.~\ref{Fig:Res4} demonstrate that while frequency-agile amplification is achievable for \(\omega_\text{m} < \omega_\text{B}\), it comes at the cost of requiring significantly higher modulation strengths.
-This reveals an important asymmetry in the parametric gain efficiency between the sub-Bragg and supra-Bragg regimes, governed by the underlying dispersion of the static photonic crystal.
-The strong field growth, increasing power flow, and localized energy density confirm that effective amplification is still possible, provided the modulation is sufficiently strong.
-This insight is crucial for designing practical tunable amplifiers, as it dictates different pump power requirements depending on the desired operational frequency band relative to the Bragg condition.